Leaderboard

 3 points

-Having graduate from CHS in 1982, and played against Steve prior to the '83 championship year, we most certainly didn't slow it down against New Castle.
+37. Having graduate from CHS in 1982, and played against Steve prior to the '83 championship year, we most certainly didn't slow it down against New Castle.
 In that '83, we won 70-57 with Steve scoring 37.
 They had nothing else.
 As a side note, I believe Steve said that if they placed us 10 times, they'd win 7.
-I guess that would mean they would win the next seven, since he lost all three times we played him, and wore them out every game.3 points
+I guess that would mean they would win the next seven, since he lost all three times we played him, and wore them out every game.

-Maybe 2 or 3 turnovers in the 4th, and certainly several missed 1 on 1 foul shouts.
+38. Maybe 2 or 3 turnovers in the 4th, and certainly several missed 1 on 1 foul shouts.
 Mainly, though, it was a case of both teams taking 45+ seconds each possession before attempting to make any type of offensive move.
 SC really did just get away from what they do best.
-Connersville deserves some credit for that, but SC did not make much of an effort to speed things up.2 points
+Connersville deserves some credit for that, but SC did not make much of an effort to speed things up.

 2 points